 Scan for Large Files on Your Hard Drive

 Using Windows Explorer, you can scan your entire hard drive for files based on their size.
 The amount of times I’ve found hefty redundant files sitting around for years is unbelievable.

-To do this search, open up a Windows Explorer window, select your “C” drive, then click the “Search (C:)” search box at the top-right of the window.
+To do this search, open a Windows Explorer window, select your “C” drive, then click the “Search (C:)” search box at the top-right of the window.

-Once here, type “size:” and you’ll get a bunch of autofill options showing varying sizes of file to filter for.
-You can use one of these presets, or if you want to get more specific about the size of file you’re looking for, you can type ‘size:>1gb’ to look for files over 1GB in size and so on.
+Type “size:” and you’ll get a bunch of autofill options showing varying sizes of files to filter for.
+You can use one of these presets, or if you want to get more specific about the size of file you’re looking for, you can type “size:>1gb” to look for files over 1GB in size and so on.

 You can delete files directly from the results or right-click, then select “Sort by -> Size” to order them by size and quickly see which ones need deleting.
 Just by testing this, I’ve discovered an old Android 7.1 VM that I really don’t need any more.
 Just don’t delete anything that looks important.
 (For example, stuff from the “C:Windows folder” or game files that tend to be quite large.)